djplaner/blog/docs/2009/10/15/thoughts-about-the-next-steps-for-the-indicators-project/index.md

 ---
+categories:
+- indicators
+date: 2009-10-15 09:50:30+10:00
+next:
+  text: '"Podcast for presentations at the PLEs &#038; PLNs symposium"'
+  url: /blog2/2009/10/16/podcast-for-presentations-at-the-ples-plns-symposium/
+previous:
+  text: The indicators project and what it means for me
+  url: /blog2/2009/10/12/the-indicators-project-and-what-it-means-for-me/
 title: Thoughts about the next steps for the indicators project
-date: 2009-10-15 09:50:30+10:00
-categories: ['indicators']
 type: post
 template: blog-post.html
 comments: